uoregon-libraries/batch-issue-remover/README.md

     make
     ./remove-issues /path/to/batch_xxx_yyyyyyy_ver01/ \
       /path/to/batch_xxx_yyyyyyy_ver02 \
-      sn12345678/2020-01-01 sn12345678/2020-02-01 sn12345678/2020-03-01
+      sn12345678/2020-01-01_01 sn12345678/2020020101 sn12345678/2020030101

-This would remove the January 1st, February 1st, and March 1st issues of the title identified with LCCN "sn12345678".
+This would remove the first editions of the January 1st, February 1st, and March 1st issues of the title identified with LCCN "sn12345678".
 The changes are written to the destination directory rather than run in-place so that the original batch may be preserved if necessary.

+The issue keys are stripped of dashes and underscores to allow for more readable input.

 The source directory should either be the pristine dark archive, or a copy thereof (though the TIFF files won't matter, as they aren't copied to the